History

 1874: Rufus Everts, William’s son, who had taken over the mill, sells it to Henry Hortop.

-1906: John Everts owns farm across from where cub entrance is today.
+1906: John Everts owns the farm across from where Main Entrance is today.

 1934: Rufus Everts’ nephew, William Evert Jr., the last of the Everts in Everton, dies in February aged 76.
-He lived across the road from where the scout entrance stands today.
+He lived across the road from where the Lower Entrance stands today.
 He also owned and farmed the 200 acres on which the camp is today.
 After his death, the land was sold to Frank Day.

 1943 to Present Day